-The packaging integration will be done in the SUBDIRS project and expects that the other project files provide install targets to a shared install location.
-E.g the QML part installs it's files to '/apps/com.example.application', while the C++ plugin will install to '/apps/com.example.application/imports/com/example/application'.
+SUBDIRS project and this process expects that the other project files provide install targets to a shared install location.
+In this case, the QML part installs its files in

 AM_MANIFEST = $$PWD/app/info.yaml AM_PACKAGE_DIR = /apps/com.example.application load(am-app)

-If your repository provides multiple apps, like the Qt Auto Extra Apps Repository, you can use the am-package qmake feature to provide a repository wide
+If your repository provides multiple applications, like the Qt Auto Extra Apps Repository, you can use qmake's am-package feature to provide a repository-wide

-Just add a ".qmake.conf" file with the following content to your repository, which gets automatically loaded by qmake:
+.qmake.conf file with the following content to your repository, which is loaded automatically by qmake: